freeCodeCamp-Montreal/camperbot/docs/mentors/our-mentors.md

 ### Experience

-She will be starting a job as a **Software Development Engineer** at **Expedia**.
+She currently works as a **Software Development Engineer** at **Expedia**.
 She was supposed to be working as a Platform Engineer Intern at GitHub during the summer and worked as a Full Stack Engineer at a few startups before that.

 She has been working as a professional developer for about 4 years, as she worked during her studies, programming custom Arduinos, making platforms, tooling, optimizing work flows, doing data analysis and building APIs.
 She has a background in Computer Science but is mostly self-taught.
 She is usually working on personal and open source projects in her free time.